Particular/NServiceBus.AmazonSQS/README.md

 Where

  * `AT` stands for "Acceptance Test"
  * `datetime` is a date and time as yyyyMMddHHmmss that uniquely identifies a single test run.
-For example, when 100 tests are executed in a single test run each queue will have the same datetime timestamp.
+For example, when 100 tests are executed in a single test run, each queue will have the same datetime timestamp.
  * `pre-truncated-queue-name` is the name of the queue, "pre-truncated" (characters are removed from the beginning) so that the entire queue name is 80 characters or less.

 This scheme accomplishes the following goals: